Functional JavaScript: basic concepts

 console.log(result); // 6

-As we will see later this is a key technique in functional programming: as we will see there are many operations where we need all functions with similar footprint —one input, one output—, allowing combining them in different forms.
+As we'll see later, this is a key technique in functional programming: there are many operations where we need functions to have a similar structure —one input for one output— allowing them to be combined in different ways.

 Partial application

-Partial application is the process of transforming a function taking several parameters into another function getting some of these parameters, and returing a new function taking the rest of parameters, and combining them with the pre-fixed ones.
+Partial application refers to the process of transforming a function that takes various parameters into another function that only takes some of those parameters.
+It "fixes" certain arguments within its context and returns a new function that will take the remaining arguments, combining them with the prefixed ones.

-For example, lets say we have a createUrl function that receives three string parameters: protocol, domain and path, returning one string combining them.
+For example, let's say we have a function called createUrl that takes three string parameters: protocol, domain, and path, combining them and returning another string:

 language-javascript